alekseypon/vagrant_chef_jenkins/README.md

 Usage
 -----
-VirtualBox extensions are required for chef provisioning, so vagrant-vbguest plugin should be installed
+VirtualBox extension is required for chef provisioning, so vagrant-vbguest plugin should be installed

 ```
 vagrant plugin install vagrant-vbguest
 ```

-Using simple example:
+Simple example:
 ```
 cd simple
 vagrant up
 ```

-If we want to use berkshelf, we should install plugin vagrant-berkshelf and ChefDK (https://downloads.chef.io/chefdk)
+If we want to use Berkshelf, we should install plugin vagrant-berkshelf and ChefDK (https://downloads.chef.io/chefdk)

-Using berkshelf example:
+Berkshelf example:
 ```
 cd with_berkshelf
 vagrant up